 Yeah, I think you're right.

-And I suspect there'll be several different parts to the Inspector General's report, and and there will be surprises.
+And I suspect there'll be several different parts to the Inspector General's report, and there will be surprises.

 I mean, as much as John and you and I know about this and have reported on it for two years, there will be things in there that will blow our socks off that we had no idea about.

-And I think Lindsay Graham was right.
+And I think Lindsey Graham was right.

-You played a clip earlier uh in which you know he said that there was activity going on at the Department of Justice and the FBI that no one knew about, and I think they'll be, you know, the biggest part of it, I think, will be lying to the FISA court, deceiving the judges, concealing vital evidence.
+You played a clip earlier in which he said that there was activity going on at the Department of Justice and the FBI that no one knew about.

 And you were talking a moment ago about Stefan Halper.